-- Burn Notice, Michael outlines the problems with this in an episode when he has to break into someone's house in the pilot.
-He stated it is better to pretend that you just entered the wrong house if you are going to rob it because that way you can just play dumb if you are caught.
-If you look like a burglar you are screwed.
+- Burn Notice, Michael outlines the problems with this in an episode when he has to break into someone's home.
+He states it's better to wear jeans and pretend that you just entered the wrong house if you are going to rob it because that way you can just play dumb if you get caught.
+If you look like a burglar you're screwed.

 - James May's Man Lab: James harnesses the power of the UK version of the trope, complete with stripey shirt, to sneak around town and test out the experimental cat-cams.
 He actually wants to be obvious, so people don't mistake him for a real burglar and "beat him to death with pick-axe handles."